kjolley/BIGSdb_documentation/data_query.rst

 * Exact or nearest match
 * Exact match only
 * x or more matches
-* y o  more matches
+* y or more matches
 * z or more matches

 Where x,y, and z will range from n-1 to 1 where n is the number of loci in the scheme.